henspace/text2lesson-docs/docs/writing/writing-lessons.md

 layout: main
 ---

-> <span style="font-size:2em;">⚠️</span> As a general rule, don't include personal information in your lessons.
+> <span style="font-style: normal; font-size:2em;">⚠️</span> As a general rule, don't include personal information in your lessons.
 The only exception might be your name as the author of a lesson if you want to make clear your ownership of copyright.
 This is done using [metadata](../writing/metadata.md).

 # 📝 Writing lessons